SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

 * Ability 2: Unrelenting
   * Life cannot be reduced below 1 for 5 seconds (cannot die)
   * 2 minute cooldown
-* *Needs at least one more ability*
-  * *something that can have a short to medium cooldown to make the class a little more interactive*

 # Projectile (not just ranged)
 ### Tier 2: Artillery